 Valentine’s Day is difficult if you’re recently single, particularly if your ex has beaten you in the race to find happiness with someone new.
-How it haunts you, the thought of them gazing into each other’s eyes at a natural wine bar while you’re in bed staring at your phone; the two of them giggling as they spoon soufflé into each other’s mouths while you’re at a Anti-Valentine’s party that describes itself as "a defiant middle finger against capitalist romance," attempting to convince yourself that your loneliness is politically subversive.
+How it haunts you, the thought of them gazing into each other’s eyes at a natural wine bar while you’re in bed staring at your phone; the two of them giggling as they spoon soufflé into each other’s mouths while you’re at a Anti-Valentine’s club night in Deptford that describes itself as "a defiant middle finger against capitalist romance", attempting to convince yourself that your loneliness is politically subversive.

 So, you’re sad.
 You’re hurting.
-You’re going to yoga to try and make yourself feel better but spend the whole of shavasana ruminating on the fact that your ex’s new boyfriend has a Shoreditch House gym membership and is therefore a better person than you—but what you’re not going to do is let them know that.
+You’re going to yoga to try and make yourself feel better but spend the whole of shavasana ruminating on the fact that your ex’s new boyfriend has a Shoreditch House membership and is therefore a better person than you – but what you’re not going to do is let them know that.

 Performing romantic abjection online is kind of my schtick, so trust me when I say that it doesn’t make you feel better, no matter how self-deprecatingly you frame it.
 I understand the impulse, though, and sometimes putting your unhappiness out into the world can act as a release.
 If you want to do this, I’d recommend using a private alt account (or the ‘close friends’ feature on Instagram).

 When you create an alt, you need to carefully curate the people you allow to follow you, only choosing people who won’t mockingly screenshot your lowest moments.
 Imagine waking up from a night of heavy drinking to discover you have posted things like "I’m so bored of being sad...LOL!", "the pain... it’s unendurable...LMAO!", or simply a video of you lip-syncing to Amy Winehouse over a black and white filter.
 Wouldn’t you rather this was seen by a selection of your closest friends rather than countless strangers, or your employers, or your mum?